josh-t/OpenRange/README.rst

 Contribute
 ==========

+Thanks for checking out **rangetools**!
+Contribution is welcome from those who propose new features, have ideas for improvement, or submit a bug fixes.
+Here's a checklist for contributing to this project:

 #.
 Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 #.
-Fork the repo on GitHub to start making your changes.
+Fork the repo on GitHub and start making your changes.
 #.
-Write a test which shows that the bug was fixed or that the feature works as expected.
+Write a test that shows the bug has been fixed or that the feature works as expected.
 #.
 Send a pull request.
 #.
-Make sure to add yourself to **AUTHORS.rst** when your changes have been merged into **master**.
+Make sure to add yourself to **AUTHORS.rst** once your changes have been merged into **master**.